itsays-zqc/my-website/docs/faq/SimulationSetup/ActiveDeviceSimulation.md

 < br/>

-### 9.1 Electrical local mesh in a rectangle region

 Electrical local mesh in a rectangle region is added and set up through `pj.LocalMesh()` function.
 The format is

 ```python